-For example, when GE killed its performance review after 3 decades, they implemented an application called PD@GE (Performance Development at GE).
+For example, when GE killed its performance evaluation after 3 decades, they implemented an application called PD@GE (Performance Development at GE).
 Employees focus on near-term priorities and have frequent conversations with managers regarding progress.

 For more examples of companies who are ahead of the curve, and the details of a proven continuous performance management strategy, check out the infographic below: